 The Page Diagnostics for SharePoint tool is a browser extension for the new Microsoft Edge (https://www.microsoft.com/edge) and Chrome browsers that analyzes both SharePoint Online modern portal and classic publishing site pages.
 This tool only works for SharePoint Online, and can’t be used on a SharePoint system page.

 The tool generates a report for each analyzed page showing how the page performs against a pre-defined set of rules and displays detailed information when results for a test fall outside the baseline value.
 SharePoint Online administrators and designers can use the tool to troubleshoot performance issues and to ensure that new pages are optimized prior to publishing.

 The Page Diagnostics tool is designed to analyze SharePoint site pages only, not system pages such as allitems.aspx or sharepoint.aspx.
-If you attempt to run the tool on a system page or any other non-site page, you will receive an error message advising that the tool cannot be run for that type of page.
+If you attempt to run the tool on a system page or any other non-site page, you'll receive an error message advising that the tool can’t be run for that type of page.

-This is not an error in the tool as there is no value in assessing libraries or system pages.
+This isn't an error in the tool as there's no value in assessing libraries or system pages.
 Please navigate to a SharePoint site page to use the tool.
-If this error occurs on a SharePoint page, please check the master page to ensure that the SharePoint metatags have not been removed.
+If this error occurs on a SharePoint page, please check the master page to ensure that the SharePoint metatags haven't been removed.